Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The Building Block : A Linear Result

 Before stating our main result we will first introduce a little bit of necessary background material.
 Due to the criticality of our problem, we will \emph{need} Besov spaces.
 Throughout this paper we will use the convention that $C$ is an absolute constant which changes from line to line.
-By $L^p$ we mean the space of measurable functions $f$ on $\mathbb{R}^d$ so that $|f|$ is integrable.
-By $W^{1,p}$ we mean the Sobolev space on $\mathbb{R}^d$ of $L^p$ functions whose derivative also belongs to $L^p.$ We will also define the Lipschitz class using the following norm:
+By $L^p$ we mean the space of measurable functions $f$ on $\mathbb{R}^n$ so that $|f|^p$ is integrable, $L^\infty$ being the space of bounded functions on $\mathbb{R}^n$.
+By $W^{1,p}$ we mean the Sobolev space on $\mathbb{R}^n$ of $L^p$ functions whose derivative also belongs to $L^p$.
+We will also define the Lipschitz class using the following norm: